-We left our swim gear in the car whilst we explored the ruins of Ek' Balam, and then grabbed it after so we could visit the cenote at Ek' Balam.
-More on that coming very soon!
+We left our swim gear in the car whilst we explored the ruins of Ek’ Balam, and then grabbed it after so we could visit the cenote at Ek’ Balam, which was AMAZING!!

 How else can I help you today??

 Enjoyed this post?
 We’d love it if you took a couple of seconds to share it on social media.
 Thank you.